PioterAndrzejewski/topo-mobile/README.md

 - register new account

 Everything is handled in cooperation with strapi backend and React web app.
-Confirming account and resseting password requires using your email box, and email are send by strapi using Sendgrid - emails are custom styled as well.
+Confirming account and resseting password requires using your email box, and email are sent by strapi using Sendgrid - emails are custom styled as well.

 <p float="left" align="center">
     <img src="https://github.com/PioterAndrzejewski/wspinapp-mobile/assets/109315248/7ad04ab4-b9ae-476b-bb1c-66e15f99d289" width="500" />